RMI/plastics-guidance/specs/technical_specification.md

 ## 1. Introduction
 This document contains the necessary technical foundation for a plastics data model extension to the [Pathfinder Network,](https://wbcsd.github.io/data-exchange-protocol/v2/#pathfinder-network) developed by [RMI.](https://rmi.org/) For full documentation of the Pathfinder Network, refer to the link above.

-The goal of this document is to enable the interoperable exchange of plastics Product Carbon Footprints, in accordance with the RMI's [Plastic Modling Accounting Guidance], across conforming host systems.
+The goal of this document is to enable the interoperable exchange of plastics Product Carbon Footprints, in accordance with the RMI's [Plastics Extrusion and Molding Guidance](https://rmi.org/insight/plastics-extrusion-and-molding-greenhouse-gas-emissions-reporting-guidance/), across conforming host systems.

 ## 2. Terminology
 For a full list of terminology, please refer to the [Terminology](https://wbcsd.github.io/data-exchange-protocol/v2/#terminology) section of the Pathfinder techical specification.